JaredGroves/JaredGroves/README.md

 Welcome to EagleCorps!

-About Us:
-EagleCorps is a purpose-driven coding bootcamp tailored for military veterans seeking a dynamic career in technology.
+About Us: EagleCorps is a purpose-driven skill based training and career platform tailored for military veterans seeking a dynamic career in technology.
 Our program is designed to leverage the unique skills, discipline, and determination acquired through military service, providing a supportive environment for veterans to excel in the tech industry.

 What Sets Us Apart: